fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 See the examples gallery for more in-depth examples with selector tools.

 Now we have the basics of creating a ``Figure``, adding ``Graphics`` to a ``Figure``, and working with ``Graphic`` properties to dynamically change or alter them.
-Let's take a look at how we can define events to link ``Graphics`` and their properties together.

 Events
 ------

-Events can be a multitude of things: traditional events such as mouse or keyboard events, or events related to ``Graphic`` properties.
+Events can be a multitude of things: canvas events such as mouse or keyboard events, or events related to ``Graphic`` properties.

-There are two ways to add events in ``fastplotlib``.
+There are two ways to add events to a graphic:

 1) Use the method `add_event_handler()` ::